 4. Who will pay for the damage to my car?

-If you have purchased collision insurance, your insurance company will pay to have your car fixed or will pay you the value of the vehicle as a total loss.
+A collision endorsement on your car insurance will pay to have your car fixed.
+Collision coverage will pay you the value of the vehicle as a total loss.
 If you are not at fault in the accident, your insurance company will seek to be reimbursed by the insurer of the driver at fault and will obtain any deductible you may have paid from the other insurance company.

 If you do not have collision insurance, and you are not at fault, the insurer of the driver at fault should pay for your property damage.

 5. Who will pay for a rental car while my car is being repaired?